15 Steps to Build a Strong Relationship With Your Spouse

 We’ve got to make sure that when that initial “relationship high” fades off, our choice of spending the rest of our lives with that person doesn’t change with it and that we are with someone whom we deeply respect and still like to be around even after the honeymoon phase fades off.

 To be able to do that, we’ve got to lay the right foundation and practically work on building a strong and healthy relationship from the start.
 If your relationship has a strong foundation, harsh weather of life and strong winds of time won’t bring it down.

 (By the way, this is going to be a good ‘ol long beefy guide like my other guide on toxic relationships.
 So get a cup of coffee [or tea if you’re a tea person], and let’s dive deep into this.)

 It’s common for people who have just begun their relationship to think that they don’t need to work on their relationship because everything is going so great right now.

 Don’t let those overwhelming emotions of love and attraction fool you into thinking that everything will be perfect down the road since there’s great love and passion between the two of you.

 It’s great to enjoy the springs and summers but it’s also important to think wisely and prepare for the autumns and winters of life.

-One of the primary reasons why many relationships don’t last long is that people enter a relationship with an unbalanced approach and an unrealistic expectation.
+One of the primary reasons why many relationships don’t last long is that people enter a relationship with an unbalanced approach and unrealistic expectations.

-Making decisions under the influence of temporary whims and desires when you’re “feeling head over heels” is not a very stable foundation to base such major decisions of life.
+Making decisions under the influence of temporary whims and desires when you’re “feeling head over heels” is not a very stable foundation on which to base such major life decisions.

 Let’s face the reality, our intimate relationships aren’t the story of Romeo & Juliet (thank God that isn’t the case, did you know that 6 people died because of the love-madness between those teenagers!).
 Don’t expect to always feel the initial “romantic high” in a life-long relationship.
 That’s just too unrealistic.